talon-one/talon_one.rb/docs/IntegrationApi.md

 loyalty_program_id = 56 # Integer | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. integration_id = 'integration_id_example' # String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier. opts = {
   customer_session_i_ds: ['customer_session_i_ds_example'], # Array<String> | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
   transaction_uui_ds: ['transaction_uui_ds_example'], # Array<String> | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
   subledger_id: 'subledger_id_example', # String | The ID of the subledger by which we filter the data.
   loyalty_transaction_type: 'loyalty_transaction_type_example', # String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
   start_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   page_size: 50, # Integer | The number of items in the response.
-  skip: 56 # Integer | The number of items to skip when paging through large result sets.
+  skip: 56, # Integer | The number of items to skip when paging through large result sets.
+  awaits_activation: true # Boolean | If `true`: Filters results to include only point transactions that have action-based activation and have not expired.
+If `false`: Returns a `400` response.
 }

 begin